george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 3
 * file path is provided relative to the project root or absolute
 * if nonexisting file is provided, the application shows and exception

+## Iteration 4
+* uniqueness of the words is case-sensitive, so same word with different capitalization produce unique occurrence